sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 - List and use common operators in Ruby.
 - Identify operators in an expression and explain what they do.

+## Preparation

+_Before this lesson, students should:_

+- Be comfortable with Javascript
+- Have Ruby installed

 ## Outline